 Using the touch screen, choose "" if you're buying a ticket for a vaporetto or motoscafo water bus.

-Tap the menu item for the type of ticket you want to buy (either a Tourist Travel Card or a single vaporetto ticket that's valid for 60 minutes in one direction).
+Tap the menu item for the type of ticket you want to buy.

 After you've chosen your ticket type, a screen will show how much you owe.